Attending and completing the GCSWMS programme is the only way to be referred for weight loss surgery in the NHS Greater Glasgow and Clyde area.

 Your BMI is a calculation that shows if your weight is in the healthy range for your height.

 You can check what your BMI is on our website by clicking on Referral and Check your BMI.

-When someone has completed the Weight Management programme and they fit the points listed in the above section they may be referred on to the GCWMS Surgery Team.
+When someone has completed the Weight Management programme and they fit the points listed in the above section they may be referred on to the GCSWMS Surgery Team.

-The patient’s group leader would talk about this with the patient and would refer the patient to the GCWMS surgery team.
+The patient’s group leader would talk about this with the patient and would refer the patient to the GCSWMS surgery team.

-The GCWMS Surgery Team is a team of dietitians, physiotherapists and psychologists.
+The GCSWMS Surgery Team is a team of dietitians, physiotherapists and psychologists.

-Once a patient has been referred to the GCWMS Surgery Team this is the process:
+Once a patient has been referred to the GCSWMS Surgery Team this is the process: